ConnectU: The Winklevoss Chang Group lawsuit

 On December 21, 2009, i2hub founder Wayne Chang and The i2hub Organization launched a lawsuit against ConnectU and its founders, Cameron Winklevoss, Tyler Winklevoss, and Divya Narendra, seeking 50% of the settlement.
 The complaint says "The Winklevosses and Howard Winklevoss filed [a] patent application, U.S. Patent Application No 20060212395, on or around March 15, 2005, but did not list Chang as a co-inventor."
 It also states "Through this litigation, Chang asserts his ownership interest in The Winklevoss Chang Group and ConnectU, including the settlement proceeds."
 Lee Gesmer (of law firm Gesmer Updegrove, LLP) posted the 33-page complaint online.

 On May 13, 2011, it was reported that Judge Peter Lauriat had made a ruling against the Winklevosses.
 Chang's case against them could proceed.
 The Winklevosses argued that the court lacked jurisdiction because the settlement with Facebook had not been distributed and therefore Chang had not suffered any injury.
 Judge Lauriat wrote, "The flaw in this argument is that defendants appear to conflate loss of the settlement proceed with a loss of rights.
 Chang alleges that he has received nothing in return for the substantial benefits he provided to ConnectU, including the value of his work, as well as i2hub's users and goodwill."
 Lauriat also wrote that, although Chang's claims to the settlement are "too speculative to confer standing, his claims with respect to ownership in ConnectU are not.
 They constitute an injury separate and distinct from his possible share of the settlement proceeds.
 The court concludes that Chang has pled sufficient facts to confer standing with respect to his claims against the Winklevoss defendants."

 On December 24, 2014, summary judgment in favor of the Winklevosses was granted.
 Chang's suit sought a portion of the settlement via two independent arguments.
-The first, that he formed a partnership with the Winklevosses, was dismissed based on May 25, 2005, chat where the partnership was dissolved.
+The first, that he formed a partnership with the Winklevosses, was dismissed based on a May 25, 2005 chat, where the partnership was dissolved.
 The second, a memorandum of understanding granting him the option to acquire a fifteen percent stake in ConnectU, was ruled a contract claim against ConnectU, the corporation, not the Winklevosses, former shareholders.